Bolivar Elementary School

 This conduct code was developed to make students, parents, and staff aware of the behavioral expectations for students while attending classes at Bolivar Elementary, while attending school sponsored activities, and while riding on transportation provided by the Hardeman County Board of Education.

 The school day for students at Bolivar Elementary School begins at 8:00 A.M. and ends at 3:00 P.M.
 The doors open at 7:25.
 If a student arrives after 8:00, a responsible adult must come to the office and sign the student in.
 We do ask all car-riders to be at school no later than 7:45, if they are eating breakfast at school.
 All students are expected to attend school regularly.
 If a student is absent from school, a note explaining the absence must be sent with the student when he/she returns to school.
 This excuse must be from the parent, guardian, or doctor.
 Excused absences shall be given in case of illness, death in the family, or special religious holidays.
 Unexcused absences are given for any other reason.
 It is the responsibility of the student to arrange to make up any class work or tests missed.
-In all cases, excessive absences must be turned over to the Board of Education Attendance Officer.
+All students have five (5) days to turn in an excuse note for being absent, upon the 6th day, any hand-written excuse note will be considered unexcused.
+The State of TN Compulsory Attendance Law TCA 49-6-3001 states that when a student reaches five unexcused absences he or she is considered truant and therefore in violation of said law.
+At five unexcused absences, parent/guardian will be contacted by a school representative to set up a meeting.

 The school bus is viewed as an extension of the classroom and behavior problems may be referred to a teacher or administrator.
 Riding the bus is a privilege; the privilege may be removed if infractions are serious and/or repetitive.